 Here we find a man who carves his own path.
 Undeterred, sincere and irreverent.
 What makes him, him?
-Franz is a truth-speaker.
+Franz is a truth-seeker.
 His self curated universe a testament of his self-effacing interaction with the world.
 The work he propagates balances the essence of humanity with ancient techniques, driven by ritualistic rhythms.
-The product at hand is canvas, installation, and endurance pieces.
-Its process raw, deliberate, pensive and experimental.
+The product at hand is canvas, installation, endurance pieces, and copper.
+The process is raw, deliberate, pensive and experimental.
 Matter is forged at the benevolent hands of its willful creator, a committed conduit, ready to propagate his heritage.

 Franz Klainsek is self taught American artist of Cuban / Austrian descent.
 Leaning on his roots for the core of each production, the work is physical and emotional -- it resides in the space between body and mind, feeling and thought.
 The creation process; an extension of his human form, lost in time where movement becomes weightless and the pieces dictate their own journey.

 In his most recent body of work, Klainsek uses an axe to create work on copper.

 “Nothing is more beautiful than an accident of nature.” — Franz Klainsek